 Did you know?
 73 is the two-digit number allocated to the French departement of Savoie.
-Famous for its ski resorts, mountain cheese and breathtaking landscape, the departement includes the pristine waters of Lake Bourget and France’s first National Park, the Vanoise.
+Famous for its ski resorts, mountain cheese and breathtaking landscape, the departement includes the pristine waters of Lake Bourget, the touristy Tarentaise Valley and France’s first National Park, the Vanoise.
 If you like the mountains like me, then this departement should be in your bucket-list of places to visit in France!

 The French departement of Savoie